 You don't have to break the bank to make a great batch of cupcakes.
 If you’re working within a budget, this Wilton pan is cheaper than similar muffin pans is still a quality pan.

 Made of rolled steel with a nonstick coating that is also dishwasher safe, it can be used for muffins, cupcakes, or any small cake you have in mind.
 Wilton does coated many of its products so you'll have a great nonstick surface, though you should use baking cups since any recipe can burn into the pan and be stuck forever.
 If you’re doing a lot of baking and gift-giving, this pan would likely be appreciated as a cupcake/muffin holder, too.

 Material: Rolled steel with nonstick coating | Max Temperature: 450 degrees | Number of Cups: 12 | Dishwasher Safe: Yes

 Best Mini: Wilton Advance Select Premium Nonstick 24-Cup Mini Muffin Pan

-This simple yet very well-made muffin pan can bake up to six jumbo muffins or cupcakes.
-It’s manufactured with nonstick aluminized steel and the design ensures you can bake the larger-than-standard jumbo muffins at a perfect, level temperature throughout.
+This well-made muffin pan comes in a set of two so you can bake up to 12 jumbo muffins or cupcakes in your oven at a reasonable price.
+It’s manufactured with scratch-resistant nonstick coated aluminized steel and the design ensures you can bake the larger-than-standard jumbo muffins at a perfect, level temperature throughout.
 It’s heavy enough to not warp and can be cleaned in the dishwasher after use.
-It’s the best in this category because its weight and composition are perfect for baking jumbo muffins, which can sometimes brown too quickly on the outside while not cooking through in the center.
+It’s weight and composition are perfect for baking jumbo muffins, which can sometimes brown too quickly on the outside while not cooking through in the center.